-Ever wonder how some wines get 84 Points, and some get a 92?
+Ever wonder how some wines get 84 Points, and some get 92?
 Ever wonder if wines taste better if they have a higher rating?
 Here are a few sobering pointers on wine ratings:

 - The scale judges correctness, not tastiness.

-- Ratings for the same wine are often wildly contradictory.
+- Ratings for the exact wine are often wildly contradictory.

 - The lowest rating possible is 50 points; very few earn over 94 points.

 - The majority of people prefer wines that are rated between 74 & 89 points.

 - Several critics have been accused of trading good ratings for payoffs.

 Wine 101: The Important Wine Regions

 Know you know the major grapes?
 First, let us talk about wine regions.
 There are thousands of places where wine is grown, but the current top ten wine regions are here.
 We’ve included the top grape varietals grown in each place.
 For an in-depth read, check out our wine regions of the world article.